(© Jeffrey de Gans v1.7, 26 August 2020)

 00101 is the 'recording code'

-You are responsible for the 'recording code' and it’s good practice to have a good administration for this.
+If you have your own ISRC repetoire code, you are responsible for the 'recording code' and it’s good practice to have a good administration for this.
 To make things easy I advise on numbering so that the last 2 digits are the tracknumber (NL-ABC-20-00101) and the first 3 digits are the release number (NL-ABC-20-00101).
 This way its easier to track, because from the number itself you can see which release it’s coming from.
 So the codes for 2 releases/albums/EP’s could look like this:

 |Best practice||A less practical option|